 - Do not diet too strictly and starve yourself!

 Make sure you perform full body, or upper and lower body split routines, making sure you target all of your body’s “Metabolic Hot Spots”.
 Your body’s metabolic hot spots are the areas on the body that have the most muscle mass and therefore, greater metabolic expenditure is required to repair the muscle tissue of these areas.
 The 3 main metabolic hot spots are:

 Aim for a minimum of 3 resistance training sessions per week.

 Most people want to be lean and shredded for summer and that means having ripped 6-pack washboard abs!
 This doesn’t mean you need to start doing tons of abdominal training.
 Doing hundreds of sets of exercises for your abs will do nothing about that ugly layer of pudgy body fat over your abdominal muscles.
 So cut back on the crunches and focus on training metabolically in order to get real results!

 Getting metabolic means training anaerobically, not aerobically.
 It means training at higher intensity and for less duration, as well as training for improved conditioning.

-The best options for metabolic-type work includes supersets, tri-sets, circuit training, work capacity circuits, and interval training.
-I suggest you use supersets and tri-sets as the method you use on your resistance training days and then on another day perform some type of circuit training using bodyweight and dumbbell or medicine ball exercises.
+The best options for metabolic-type work include supersets, tri-sets, circuit training, work capacity circuits, and interval training.
+I suggest you use supersets and tri-sets as the method you use on your resistance training days and then on other days, perform some type of circuit training using bodyweight and dumbbells or medicine ball exercises.

-If training more frequently add in a short and intense interval training session at the end of one of your resistance training days and dedicate another day solely to interval training, lasting anywhere from 20-40 minutes, based on conditioning levels.
+If training more frequently, add in a short and intense interval training session at the end of one of your resistance training days and dedicate another day solely to interval training, lasting anywhere from 20-40 minutes, based on your current level of conditioning.

-Okay, it’s now time for you to put these 7 steps into action.
-If I bump into you on the beach this summer I hope to see you at your ABSolute leanest and notice you looking and feeling at your Absolute BEST!
+Okay, it’s now time for you to get off your butt and put these 7 steps into action!
+If I bump into you on the beach this summer, I hope to see you at your absolute leanest while looking and feeling your best!